gvwilson/fiction/iffy/index.md

 The stranger glanced at Iffy.
 "Safer we split up.
+I'll see you there inna bit,
-We can get a cuppa next time you're in port."
+we can get a cuppa."
 He grinned and kissed her quickly.
 "Now go."